GabJS10/backend-projects-roadmap/README.md

 5. **UnitConverterApp** (Web App)
    A simple unit conversion web application built with Astro and TypeScript.
 This project is part of the Backend Projects Roadmap.

+6. **PersonalBlog**
+   Personal Blog is a simple yet powerful blogging platform built using Astro.
+It allows users to read articles, while administrators can create, edit, and delete posts       through a secure admin panel.

+7. **WeatherApi**
+   This project is a Weather API Wrapper Service built using NestJS.
+It provides a simple and efficient way to fetch weather data for a given city, with built-in caching      mechanisms to improve performance and reduce API calls to the external weather service.

+8. **BlogApi**
+    The Blogging Platform API is a RESTful service built with NestJS and MongoDB.
+It provides functionalities for creating, retrieving, updating, and deleting blog posts.
+    The API also supports searching for blog posts by title, content, or category.

+9. **TodoListApi**
+    This project is a Todo List API built using NestJS, Prisma, and JWT Authentication.
+It provides endpoints for managing user authentication (login, register, logout)        and todo items (create, read, update, delete).
+The API is designed to be scalable, secure, and easy to use.

+10. **ExpenseTrackerAPi**
+    The Expense Tracker API is a NestJS-based application designed to help users manage their expenses efficiently.
+It provides functionalities for creating, updating,         deleting, and filtering expenses, as well as user authentication and authorization.

+11. **CachingProxy**
+    A CLI-based caching proxy server that forwards HTTP requests to an origin server, caches the responses, and serves cached responses for subsequent identical requests.
+This project is part of the Backend Roadmap challenges.

+12. **NoteMarkdownApi**
+    A simple Markdown Note-taking App that allows users to upload Markdown files, check grammar, save notes, and render them as HTML.

+13. **Broadcast**
+    A simple CLI-based broadcast server that allows multiple clients to connect and exchange messages in real-time using WebSockets.

+14. **ShortUrlApi**
+    ShortURL Service is a URL shortening API built with NestJS and MongoDB.
+This service allows users to shorten URLs, retrieve original URLs using a shortcode, update         shortened URLs, and delete them when no longer needed.

+15. **EcommerceApi**
+  This project is an E-Commerce API built using NestJS, PostgreSQL with Prisma ORM, and the Repository Pattern for modular and maintainable architecture.
+The API includes    authentication, product management, cart handling, order processing, and payment integration.

 ## Purpose